sturdy-barnacle/emberwisp-waitlist/README.md

 **Then:**
 1. Add the form to any page: `{% include waitlist-form.html api_url="https://your-api.vercel.app/api/subscribe" %}`
-2. (Optional) Add meta tags to your layout to match form style and color with email settings:
+2. **Add meta tags to your layout** to match form style and color with email settings:
    ```html
    <meta name="waitlist-style" content="minimal">
    <meta name="waitlist-color" content="#4f46e5">
    ```
    - `waitlist-style`: Use `minimal`, `professional`, or `branded` to match your `EMAIL_TEMPLATE_STYLE` setting
-   - `waitlist-color`: Use your `EMAIL_PRIMARY_COLOR` value (e.g., `#4f46e5`)
+   - `waitlist-color`: **Required for landing pages** - Use your `EMAIL_PRIMARY_COLOR` value (e.g., `#4f46e5`)

-   If omitted, pages will automatically use the style and color from API redirects, and the form defaults to `minimal` style with purple color.
+   **Important:** The `waitlist-color` meta tag is required on any page where the form appears before users are redirected from the API (e.g., your homepage or landing pages).
+Without it, the button will default to purple.
+Pages redirected from the API automatically get the color from the URL parameter.

 3. The CSS/JS files are already loaded in the included files and pages - no additional setup needed!
 ---